tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 [reproducibility
 crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
-and it appears to capture a deep truth about how our brains actually function, yet many people are immediately skeptical of the result because seven sounds like an absurdly small number.
+and it appears to capture a deep truth about how our brains actually function.

-Surely if you are doing something complex like writing software, or planning a wedding for that matter, you are juggling dozens to hundreds of things?
+Many people are skeptical of the claim because seven sounds like an absurdly small number, surely if you are doing something complex like writing software, or planning a wedding for that matter, you are juggling dozens to hundreds of things?
 As it turns out you are not.
 At least not at once.

 {{< imgproc pi Resize "250x">}}
 The first 225 digits of <a href="https://dancohen.org/2010/03/08/the-last-digit-of-pi/">Pi</a>.